francishioe1223/Artificial-Intelligence-Course-Assignment/README.md

-# Artificial Intelligence Course Assignment
+# Machine Learning Fundamentals: Supervised, Unsupervised & Reinforcement Learning

-This repository contains my comprehensive AI course assignment covering fundamental machine learning concepts, reinforcement learning algorithms, and advanced AI techniques.
+This repository contains my coursework for the **Artificial Intelligence** module in the Robotics MSc program at the University of Bristol.
+This module covers fundamental machine learning concepts, reinforcement learning algorithms, and advanced AI techniques.
 The project is structured into three main parts, each focusing on different aspects of artificial intelligence.

 ## Project Overview